Humaidu/material/Hosting-Platforms:-Labs.md

     Flask==1.1.1

 ### Procfile
 `Procfile` tells Heroku what to do when it starts up.
-Your `Procfile` should contain just one line (watch out, this file begins with an upercase `P`):
+Your `Procfile` should contain just one line (watch out, this filename begins with an upercase `P`):

     web: python myapp.py